Coronavirus: COVID-19 Is Now Officially A Pandemic, WHO Says

 "WHO has been in full response mode since we were notified of the first cases," Tedros said.
 "And we have called every day for countries to take urgent and aggressive action.
 We have rung the alarm bell loud and clear."

-Eight countries — including the U.S. — are now each reporting more than 1,000 cases of COVID-19, caused by the virus that has infected nearly 120,000 people worldwide.
+Eight countries — including the U.S. — are now each reporting more than 1,000 cases of COVID-19, caused by the coronavirus that has infected nearly 120,000 people worldwide.

 "In the past two weeks, the number of cases of COVID-19 outside China has increased 13-fold, and the number of affected countries has tripled," Tedros said.

-"In the days and weeks ahead, we expect to see the number of cases, the number of deaths, and the number of affected countries climb even higher."
+"In the days and weeks ahead, we expect to see the number of cases, the number of deaths and the number of affected countries climb even higher."

-The WHO is "deeply concerned, both by the alarming levels of spread and severity, and by the alarming levels of inaction" by world leaders in response to the outbreak, Tedros said.
+The WHO is "deeply concerned, both by the alarming levels of spread and severity and by the alarming levels of inaction" by world leaders in response to the outbreak, Tedros said.

-"We have therefore made the assessment that COVID-19 can be characterized as a pandemic," he declared.
+"We have therefore made the assessment that COVID-19 can be characterized as a pandemic," he said.

+By dubbing COVID-19 a pandemic, the WHO is placing it in a different category than several recent deadly outbreaks, including the recent Ebola outbreak in the Democratic Republic of Congo, the Zika virus outbreak in 2016 and the 2014 Ebola outbreak in West Africa.
+All three of those outbreaks were deemed to be international emergencies.

+In the last pandemic, the H1N1 influenza virus killed more than 18,000 people in more than 214 countries and territories, according to the WHO.
+In recent years, other estimates have put H1N1's toll even higher.

-Still, Tedros said people should not fear the designation and that it should not be taken to mean that the fight against the virus is over.
+Still, Tedros said that people should not fear the designation and that it should not be taken to mean that the fight against the virus is over.

 "Describing the situation as a pandemic does not change WHO's assessment of the threat posed by the virus," Tedros said.
 "It doesn't change what WHO is doing.
 And it doesn't change what countries should do."